Newsrooms and the Disruption of the Internet A Short History of Disruptive Technologies, 1990–2010

 Newsrooms and the Disruption of the Internet is an insightful account of what happened when the internet first arrived in the 1990s and early 2000s in the recently computerized, but still largely unchanged, newspaper industry.

-I. Introduction: Newsrooms and the disruption of the internet
+1 Introduction: newsrooms and the disruption of the internet

-II.
-Early development of news sites in the UK and U.S. in the 1990s
+2 Early development of news sites in the UK and the US in the 1990s

 3 The New Century Network and other large-scale industry responses to the internet’s arrival

 4 The internet and newsgathering in the late 1990s and early 2000s